Positivity Breeds Positivity

 Such activities are extremely centering when your stress is off the charts.
-The simple act of focusing on your breathing is very mindful and benefits the circulation of your blood, while calming your mind.
-When you breathe, imagine inhaling a smell that calms you or seeing a blue light that represents peace as oxygen slowly fills your longs.
+The simple act of focusing on your breathing is very mindful and benefits the circulation of your blood while calming your mind.
+When you breathe, imagine inhaling a smell that calms you or seeing a blue light that represents peace as oxygen slowly fills your lungs.
 When you exhale, release the weight of your stress.

 Yoga also helps with flexibility and toning, both mind and body.
 Tai Chi focuses on very slow but fluid movements, which may be best for those with more chronic health issues.
 Try one of these practices to boost your health and stop your monkey mind’s incessant chattering.

 When a stressful event occurs in life, people often tell you to “Just be positive.”

 That’s nice, but it doesn’t give you much motivation or direction.
 You can place yourself in a positive environment and engage in positive practices to boost the health of your mind, body, and spirit.